SEAL Patrol

-SEAL Patrol is a 2014 action-thriller film directed and co-written by Nicolas Mezzanatto.
+SEAL Patrol is a 2014 action-thriller film directed by Nicolas Mezzanatto and written by Mezzanatto and Joshua Ringle.
 Released straight-to-DVD on February 11, 2014, it stars James C. Burns, Kristina Anapau, Roark Critchlow, Rich McDonald and Eric Roberts.

 Premise

 After losing contact with a clandestine energy research facility, a powerful venture capitalist contracts a private team of elite military operatives to retrieve a physicist who holds the key to an unprecedented alternate energy source.